 Amber was a softball standout at Starmount High School earning All-Conference, All-District, and All-State her senior year.
 She continued her career collegiately at Averett University and Montreat College.
 She graduated from Montreat with a Bachelor’s Degree in Exercise Science.
 She remains active in the softball community coaching a youth travel team.
 Amber provides hitting and pitching lessons.

 Nicole attended Northwood High School in Irvine, California and upon graduation joined UNCG’s softball team as a pitcher and utility player.
 She earned numerous awards including multiple First Team All Southern Conference and NFCA All Region recognitions.
 After graduating with a degree in Kinesiology (concentration in sports medicine), she continued her playing career overseas in the Austrian Softball League for the Vienna M-stars and spent a summer playing in the Puerto Rico Softball Federation for team Juncos in Valencianas.
 She is currently pursuing her Masters in Public Health.
 Nicole remains active in the softball community most recently volunteering as an assistant coach for Elon University.
 Nicole provides pitching, hitting and fielding lessons.

 Cayla is a graduate of Wesleyan Christian Academy where she received All State and All Conference honors all four years.
 Cayla was also named Conference Player of the Year her freshman, sophomore, and senior years.
-After high school, Cayla continued her softball pitching career at Tusculum College in Greenville, TN where she earned a degree in Elementary Education.
-She is currently pursuing her Masters in Curriculum and Instruction.
+After high school, Cayla continued her softball pitching career at Tusculum University in Greenville, TN where she earned a degree in Elementary Education and a Masters in Curriculum and Instruction.
 Cayla remains active in the softball community and provides pitching lessons at DXT.